GENERAL HEADQUARTERS (GHQ) - SOUTHWEST

 Detachment 3 of the 832nd Signal Service Company used a Sigaba Machine in the Signal Center on the 7th floor of the AMP Building between MacArthur's HQ on the 8th Floor and the Navy HQ on the 6th Floor.

-This message came into the Signal Center used by the 832nd Signal Service Company on the 7th Floor of GHQ, SWPA in the AMP building in Queen Street, Brisbane.
+A PIECE OF HISTORY - 2 SEPTEMBER 1945 This message announced the signing of the formal surrender by the Japanese on that day on the battleship Missouri in Tokyo Bay This message came into the Signal Center used by the 832nd Signal Service Company on the 7th Floor of GHQ, SWPA in the AMP building in Queen Street, Brisbane.
 It was received at the overseas radio station (probably the one at Capalaba) and was transmitted to the Signal Center via teletype.
 It was received in "Clear" Classification.
+It was the first message to pass between Japan and the United States over an Army Circuit since Pearl Harbor.
+It was sent from Radio Station WVLX on USS Teton in Tokyo Bay on 2 September 1945.
+It was a message from the Supreme Commander for the Allied Forces, General Douglas MacArthur.

-The former Dymocks Bookstore (now used by the Apple Shop)
+The former Dymocks Bookstore (now

-which was located on the ground floor on the Queens Street entrance
+on the ground floor on the Queens Street entrance

 Inside the former Dymocks Bookstore